memcachier/examples-sinatra/README.md

-# MemCachier Ruby & Facebook Example
+# MemCachier Ruby & Facebook Example App

 This is an example Ruby app that uses [MemCachier](http://www.memcachier.com) to cache data from the